We offer two of our non-thesis Master’s degrees completely online:

-- Pursue a graduate degree in engineering at home or while working full-time
+- Pursue a graduate degree at home or while working full-time

-- Build your educational/professional credentials without interrupting your career or relocating to the Bryan-College Station area
+- Build educational/professional credentials without interrupting a career or relocating to the Bryan-College Station area

 - Earn a degree from a nationally and internationally recognized university